 - Wrong amounts of oil/refrigerant.
 It is important to adjust the oil/refrigerant amounts to the one specified by the A.C. system manufacturer.
 In case of too small amounts of oil/refrigerant, the internal compressor parts will not be refrigerated/lubricated, and so the compressor will fail.
-The most difficult situation comes when a vehicle have had a crash and we do not know the amount of oil lost.
-In such cases the best option is to do a flushing of the system and put the oil amount recommended by the A.C. system manufacturer.
+The most difficult situation comes when a vehicle has had a crash and we do not know the amount of oil lost.
+In such cases, the best option is to do a flushing of the system and put the oil amount recommended by the A.C. system manufacturer.

-An expert mechanic must checks all the symptoms before changing the compressor, so before proceed with the wrong procedures you need to make right diagnosis, to help you with this process the compressor oil aspect is an excellent tool that can tell us what is happening with the compressor without disassembling it.
+An expert mechanic must check all the symptoms before changing the compressor, so before proceed with the wrong procedures you need to make the right diagnosis, to help you with this process the compressor oil aspect is an excellent tool that can tell us what is happening with the compressor without disassembling it.

-Orange colour indicates the presence of humidity.
+The orange color indicates the presence of humidity.
 The origin is due to poor vacuum, or components contaminated by water.
 A proper clean of the system and replacement of the received drier is required before proceeding to charge the A.C. system with refrigerant.

 Dark grey indicates the presence of very small metal particles inside the oil.
-The origin is due to compressor wear/seizure as consequence of wrong oil/refrigerant circulation.
+The origin is due to compressor wear/seizure as a consequence of wrong oil/refrigerant circulation.

 There are other several problems concerning the compressor: